Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Kosteletos.jpg" width="180" style="float:left" hspace="10">
 ####George Kosteletos
-George Kosteletos holds a PhD in Philosophy of Mind and Artificial Intelligence (NKUA), a Master’s Degree in Music Technology (University of York, UK) and a first degree in Physics (NKUA).
+holds a PhD in Philosophy of Mind and Artificial Intelligence (NKUA), a Master’s Degree in Music Technology (University of York, UK) and a first degree in Physics (NKUA).
 He currently works as a scientific collaborator of the Medical School (NKUA - 1st Psychiatric Clinic of Aeginition Hospital) and a post-doctoral researcher (NKUA - Sector of Philosophy, Department of Philosophy, Pedagogy and Psychology), studying the cognitive foundations of moral thought and the effect of music on them.
 He has taught at postgraduate level (NKUA) issues related to Cognitive Science and Philosophy.
 Moreover, he has participated in international research programs and his research interests are mostly related to the cognitive aspects of morality and music as well as to philosophical issues arising from modern research and practice in the field of Music Technology.

 <br>
 <br>